-- Select either CSV or OFX (most finance apps support OFX).
+- Select the file format your finance or budget app uses (most finance apps support OFX).

 This will create a file, which you can then import to your preferred budgeting or finance program if it is supported.
 Each company will have a different way of importing transactions.
 Refer to your personal finance app's user guide for additional information.
 If you don't see this option in your personal finance app, check with the company to see if importing is supported.